The aloe vera plant – effects and ingredients of aloe vera

-Aloe vera has been known as a medicinal and useful plant since ancient times.
-Behind its inconspicuous appearance lies a wealth of healing substances.
-The more research is done on aloe vera, the more the legends of earlier generations of people seem to be confirmed.
-Indigenous peoples and medical experts from ancient cultures knew about the effects of the plant.
-A unique juice flows from the leaves of the aloe plant.
-It is enriched with minerals such as calcium, magnesium, zinc and selenium.
+It is enriched with minerals such as calcium, magnesium, zinc, and selenium.
 It also contains vitamins and amino acids that every human organism needs to live.
 Aloe vera is now an integral part of modern alternative medicine and cosmetics.
-It can now also be found on the menu, thanks to its high content of digestive enzymes.
-The health-promoting and healing effects of aloe vera can be used internally and externally.
-There are many possibilities, especially for external use, which have an effect on our skin.
-Relieving itching from insect bites, gentle treatment of sunburns, combating acne and acute psoriasis are just a few examples of the various indications.
-Aloe vera can be used to disinfect wounds as it has antiseptic properties.
-Cell renewal and healing processes are accelerated.
-Ointments containing aloe vera are successfully used for medical problems of the musculoskeletal system.
-This mainly concerns sprains, muscle strains and tendonitis.
-Pain is relieved and swelling is reduced.
+It can also be found on the menu, thanks to its high content of digestive enzymes.
+The health-promoting and healing effects of aloe vera are evident when used internally and externally.
+There are many possibilities, especially for external use, that affect our skin.
+Relief from itching caused by insect bites, gentle treatment of sunburn, combating acne and acute psoriasis are just a few examples of various indications.
+Aloe vera can be used to disinfect wounds because it has antiseptic properties.
+It accelerates cell renewal and healing processes.
+Ointments containing aloe vera are used successfully to treat medical problems of the musculoskeletal system.
+This applies in particular to sprains, muscle strains, and tendonitis.
+Pain is relieved and swelling subsides.

 - Acemannan